-The series of medical school-style clinics that begin freshman year immerse you in real-world research and applications.
+The series of medical school-style clinics that begin in first-year studies immerse you in real-world research and applications.
 Explore methods using hands-on, state-of-the-art experiments, modern computer tools and problem synthesis and solution approaches.

 Specialize in Materials and Biological Engineering and discover how a drug is designed, cure a disease, or produce biofuels from renewable resources.
 Emerge with the skills to identify, formulate and solve real world engineering problems.

 Assistant Director of Admissions